 It is common for athletes to get nervous before a game, performance, or competition.
 But these nerves can have a negative impact on performance.
 So, learning tactics to stay calm is important for helping athletes perform their best.

 Burnout can also happen to athletes who frequently experience pressure, anxiety, and intense practice schedules.
-Helping athletes restore their sense of balance, learn to relax, and keep up their motivation can help combat feelings of burnout.
+Helping athletes restore their sense of balance, learn to relax, and keep up their motivation can help when they are starting to become burnt out.

 Rehabilitation